 NOTE: This lesson plan is designed for three sessions.
 You may follow the suggested schedule or re-schedule the lesson parts for three sessions as you consider more appropriate.

-Materials: Poster and flash cards for (1) Days of the Week, (2) Time gym, etc. in the conversation and Practice sections);
+Materials: Poster and flash cards for (1) Days of the Week, (2) Time Expressions, (3) Daily activities (going shopping, going to the gym, etc. in the conversation and Practice sections);